Gabriel-Roledo-ds/Gabriel-Roledo-ds/README.md

 <div align="center">

-*"If a daemon told you to run your life again forever...*
+*"If you had to run your life again forever...*
 *would you press* `ENTER`*?"*

 *— Nietzsche · The Daemon*